sirois/Semaphore-Visualizations/README.md

 # Semaphore Visualization
+Visual representation of the use of semaphore when multiple processes request a shared resource.

-Visual representation of semaphores using shared resource Black boxes represent a shared resouce.
+Black boxes represent a shared resouce.
 Processes (boxes with letters) are taken from queue automatically when a shared resouce becomes available.
+Simply click "Add" to add a new process to the queue.

 Pre-packed .JAR file is available to download under Releases